duduyiq2001/lab3/readme.md

 3. An overview of how your program was designed.

-    Step by step following the lab instruction.
+   1.Step by step following the lab instruction.

+   2.the process config of both play and scenefragments are parallelized using threads

+   3.the client process always append a "\n" after filename, the "\n" acts as a delimiter to inform the server that: I am done writing, please respond,

+   and the detection of which is done by the read_line function in the server side

 ## Section 2